epfl-ada/ada-2021-project-sate/README.md

 The second data set is wikidata.
 For each speaker, we added to the  data frame of the quotations, information about the attributed speaker: nationality, gender, occupation, age, ethnic group, religion and political party.
 The first part of our project will consist in comparing opinions among american on the gun permit, so in milestone 2 we only kept the american speakers.
 Concerning the genders, we decided to keep only the two main genders: 'female' and 'male'.
 As very few quotations are attributed to other genders, it would have been impossible to balance the genders for the observational studies.

 ### Methods
 To see if our project is feasible, we need enough data.
 For 2017, 36000 quotations talked about gun and mass shooting.
-Being on 5 five years, enough data are available.
+The study, being carried on 5 five years, enough data are available.
 We performed a few statistics on these data of 2017.
 We found that...

 - speak about observational studies